 On January 31, 2020, the Minnetonka, MN health insurer, UnitedHealthcare, revealed it was the victim of a data breach in 2019 in which the private data of some of its customers in South Carolina was potentially impacted.

-UnitedHealthcare was alerted about the data breach on December 10, 2019 and determined that at some stage between July 30, 2019 and Nov 13, 2019 an unauthorized person obtained access to the health information of certain members through its member portal.
+UnitedHealthcare was alerted about the data breach on December 10, 2019 and determined that between July 30, 2019 and Nov 13, 2019 an unauthorized person obtained access to the health information of certain members through its member portal.
 Only members’ first and last names, health plan data, and medical claims data was compromised.

 UnitedHealthcare said it is helping with the law enforcement investigation and measures have been taken to prevent additional breaches of this nature in the future.
 The HHS’ Office for Civil Rights Breach portal indicates 934 individuals were impacted by the breach.